kwent/react-google-contacts/README.md

 ## onSuccess callback

-If responseType is not 'code', callback will return an array of objects (contacts).
+Callback will return an array of objects (contacts).

-If responseType is 'code', callback will return the offline token for use on your server.

 If you use the hostedDomain param, make sure to validate the id_token (a JSON web token) returned by Google on your backend server:
  1. In the `responseGoogle(response) {...}` callback function, you should get back a standard JWT located at `response.hg.id_token`